EBI-Metagenomics/emgapi/README.md

 # Setup
 ## Local env.

-For development there are 3 options:

-* Use the parent repo ["MGnify Web"](https://github.com/EBI-Metagenomics/mgnify-web) which includes this API repository, as well as two frontend web repositories needed to develop/run the [MGnify website](https://www.ebi.ac.uk/metagenomics).
+For development, use the parent repo ["MGnify Web"](https://github.com/EBI-Metagenomics/mgnify-web) which includes this API repository, as well as the frontend web repository needed to develop/run the [MGnify website](https://www.ebi.ac.uk/metagenomics).
-* Or, install the stack locally
-* Or, use Docker for the database and mongo

-In any case the webapp will be executed from a local virtual environment.

 ### MGnify Web parent repo
 The parent repo uses docker-compose to configure a development environment and test data for the entire stack of the MGnify website.
 It is the recommended development setup.
 See: [MGnify Web](https://github.com/EBI-Metagenomics/mgnify-web) on GitHub for instructions.

-### Stack locally

-The app uses `MySQL` version `5.6` and `Mongo` version `3.4`.

-TODO: write the instructions for MacOS and Linux.

-### Docker

-There are 2 docker containers defined, one for `MySQL` and another one `MongoDB`.

-The app will be executed from a python virtual environment.

 **The Docker setup is just for local dev. at the moment.**

+This API relies on a relational (SQLite or MySQL) and a document (Mongo) database.

+This docker compose setup in the parent repo handles these.

 ### Helper scripts